Houghton Estate: Retail

 There are few shops in Houghton itself, apart from convenience stores in petrol stations, but the area is close to numerous commercial nodes in Johannesburg, including those in Oaklands, Norwood, Killarney, Rosebank and Sandton.

 Parks and greenspace

-Houghton has two golf courses (Houghton and Killarney) and a large public park, The Wilds (which has been described as "notorious" for muggings and crime).
+Houghton has two golf courses, Houghton Golf Club (1914) and the Killarney Golf Club (1903).
+There is also a large public park, The Wilds (which has been described as "notorious" for muggings and crime).
 A large sports club, the Old Edwardian Society (known as Old Eds), which includes a separate Virgin Active gym, is in Houghton.